ls1intum/Artemis/docs/user/lti.rst

 2. Linking Specific Exercises from Artemis to Moodle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructors can link specific Artemis exercises directly to their Moodle courses.
-This integration ensures that students can access Artemis exercises directly from their Moodle dashboard.
+Once the LTI configuration between Artemis and Moodle is successfully completed, instructors have the capability to link specific Artemis exercises directly to their Moodle courses.
+This integration provides students with direct access to Artemis exercises from their Moodle courses.
+The process involves two primary steps:
+#.
+Retrieving the LTI 1.3 Launch URL for the desired Artemis exercise.
+#.
+Linking this URL to the Moodle course.
+By following the detailed steps below, instructors can integrate individual Artemis exercises into their Moodle courses, enhancing the learning experience for students.

 2.1.
 Retrieve LTI 1.3 Launch URL from Artemis
 """""""""""""""""""""""""""""""""""""""""""""